Communicating the sum of sources over a network: Analysis of Case 3

-\item[c)] The degree sequence is a permutation of $(1, 2, 3)$.\\ In this case, the degree sequence dictates that there have to be two terminals that share two colors.
-This implies that the source label of those colors has to be different.
-For the subgraphs induced by these colors, we use the encoding proposed in Table \ref{table:encoding}.
-For the subgraph induced by the remaining color, we perform greedy encoding.
-For example, suppose that the colors are $(s_1, s_2, t_1, t_2)$, $(s_2, s_3, t_1, t_2)$ and $(s_2, s_3, t_1, t_3)$.
-As shown in Figure \ref{fig:aux_bipartite_graph_2}, $t_1$ and $t_2$ are clearly satisfied (even without using the information from color $(s_2, s_3, t_1, t_3)$).
-Terminal $t_3$ has to have a singleton leaf containing $X_1$ by the connectivity condition and is therefore satisfied. \end{itemize} Together, these arguments establish that in the case when there are three colors, all terminals can be satisfied. \item[(ii)] {\it Case 3.} There exist more than three distinct colors in $G$.\\ Note that if there are at least four colors in $G$, then (a) there are two colors with the same terminal label, since there are exactly three possible terminal labels, and (b) for the colors with the same terminal labels, the source labels necessarily have to be different.
+\item[c)] The degree sequence is a permutation of $(1, 2, 3)$.\\ In this case (see Figure~\ref{fig:aux_bipartite_graph_2}), the degree sequence dictates that there have to be two terminals that share two $st$-labels (namely, two terminals that together appear in two different $st$-labels).
+This implies that the source label of those $st$-labels has to be different.
+For the subgraphs induced by these $st$-labels, we use the encoding proposed in Table \ref{table:encoding}.
+For the subgraph induced by the remaining $st$-label, we perform greedy encoding.
+For example, suppose that the $st$-labels are $(s_1, s_2, t_1, t_2)$, $(s_2, s_3, t_1, t_2)$ and $(s_2, s_3, t_1, t_3)$.
+As shown in Figure \ref{fig:aux_bipartite_graph_2}, $t_1$ and $t_2$ are clearly satisfied (even without using the information from $st$-label $(s_2, s_3, t_1, t_3)$).
+Terminal $t_3$ has to have a singleton leaf containing $X_1$ by the connectivity condition and is therefore satisfied. \end{itemize} Together, these arguments establish that in the case when there are three $st$-labels, all terminals can be satisfied. \item[(ii)] {\it Case 3.} There exist more than three distinct $st$-labels in $G$.\\ Note that if there are at least four $st$-labels in $G$, then (a) there are two $st$-labels with the same terminal label, since there are exactly three possible terminal labels, and (b) for the $st$-labels with the same terminal labels, the source labels necessarily have to be different.
 Our strategy is as follows.
-For the terminals that share two colors, use the encoding proposed in Table \ref{table:encoding}.
-If the remaining terminal has access to only one source color, then use greedy encoding and note that this terminal has to have a singleton leaf.
-If it has access to at least two source colors, simply use the encoding in Table \ref{table:encoding} for it as well. \end{itemize} \end{proof} It remains to develop the argument in the case when there are exactly two distinct colors in $G$.
+For the terminals that share two $st$-labels, use the encoding proposed in Table \ref{table:encoding}.
+If the remaining terminal has access to only one source $st$-label, then use greedy encoding and note that this terminal has to have a singleton leaf.
+If it has access to at least two source $st$-labels, simply use the encoding in Table \ref{table:encoding} for it as well. \end{itemize} \end{proof} It remains to develop the argument in the case when there are exactly two distinct $st$-labels in $G$.
 For this we need to explicitly use the fact that there are two edge-disjoint paths between each $s_i - t_j$ pair.